What does this measure?

 The percentage of people in poverty in various racial and ethnic groups is a measure of the overall economic health of these groups and may reflect disparities in access to economic opportunity.
 It also indicates the level of need for social and government supports.

-In 2015-19, 22% of Hispanic residents and 18% of African American residents in Essex County had incomes below the poverty line, compared to 10% among Asian residents and 8% among white residents.
-Since 2000, rates declined by 6 percentage points for Hispanics and by 3 points for African Americans and Asian residents.
+In 2017-21, 20% of Hispanic residents and 16% of African American residents in Essex County had incomes below the poverty line, compared to 7% among Asian residents and 8% among white residents.
+Since 2000, rates declined by 8 percentage points for Hispanics and by 6 points for Asian residents and 5 points for African American residents.
 The rate for white residents increased slightly, by 1 point.

-Essex had a lower poverty rate for African Americans than Massachusetts and the nation, at 19% and 23%, respectively.
-The poverty rate for Hispanic residents of Essex was lower than the state (25%), but slightly higher than the U.S. (20%).
-The national rate for whites, at 11%, was higher than in Essex.
-Within the County, Salem had some of the highest poverty rates for Hispanic residents, at 30%, and Lawrence had the highest poverty rate for white residents, at 22%.
+Essex had a lower poverty rate for African Americans than Massachusetts and the nation, at 17% and 22%, respectively.
+The poverty rate for Hispanic residents of Essex was lower than the state (23%), but slightly higher than the U.S. (18%).
+The rates for Asians in Essex were lower than both the state (11%) and the nation (10%).
+Within the County, Salem had some of the highest poverty rates for Hispanic residents, at 31%, and Lawrence had the highest poverty rate for white residents, at 18%.

 Comparable counties had the same basic disparities among racial and ethnic groups.
-Essex County had a higher poverty rate for Hispanic residents than Middlesex, MA (18%), Lake, IL (14%) and Westchester (15%).
+Essex County had a higher poverty rate for Hispanic residents than Middlesex, MA (17%) and Lake, IL and Westchester (both at 13%).
 Its rate for African Americans was quite a bit lower than Lake (20%).
-Poverty rates for Asians were lower in Westchester (8%) and Lake (6%).
+Poverty rates for Asians were lower in Westchester (6%) and Lake (5%).

 These large and persistent disparities in poverty rates are the result of historic and current policies and practices that disadvantaged people of color.
 Research has connected slavery and the inability of black Americans even after emancipation to fully participate in economic life to the wealth and income gaps still present today.
 In addition, these differences are attributed to the complex interplay of conditions including gender, occupation, family structure, education, employment status, wages, incarceration, unemployment and discrimination.
 African American workers across industries tend to earn lower wages than their white and Asian American peers.
 While education, especially the absence of a high school diploma, increases the likelihood of poverty, education credentials do not eliminate racial disparities.
 African Americans experience unemployment at twice the rate of whites regardless of education level.
 Also, the disproportionate and systemic incarceration of Black and Latinx males decreases job prospects and increases the likelihood of poverty.